 For added flexibility, vehicles fitted with aircraft transponders were made available and were used to simulate aircraft moving around the airfield.
 These were used during quiet periods at the airport and provided additional flexibility in that they could be used to create situations that were not practical or feasible to achieve with real aircraft and provided the opportunity to stop, turnaround and repeat specific manoeuvres.

 The Integrated Tower Working Position (ITWP) is EUROCONTROL’s simulator application used for research into, and prototyping of, the functions of a modern A-SMGCS.
-Graffica have been developing and maintaining ITWP on behalf of EUROCONTROL since the project’s launch in 2006 and have supported its use in many validation exercises.
+Graffica developed and maintained ITWP on behalf of EUROCONTROL from the project’s launch in 2006 through to 2022 and have supported its use in many validation exercises.

 For the Full Monty, Graffica developers were required to de-couple the ITWP simulation engine and modify it to take surveillance and data feeds from the live airport systems while still retaining its core A-SMGCS functions – i.e. the HMI itself, the Airport Safety Nets, Routing and Planning, Datalink D-TAXI services, Airfield Ground Lighting control etc.

 Crucially, with its existing architecture consisting of numerous service-based components, ITWP is highly suited to such adaptations, and make it possible to replace key system components with newly developed ones that connect to and communicate with the equivalent live airport systems.

 For further insight into the Full Monty, see the video review below: